-On campus students complete the following three courses:
+On-campus students complete the following three courses:

-NTR 694 Applied Data Analyses (2),
+Approved elective (2)\,

 NTR 697 Research I (4) and

 NTR 698 Research II (4)

+\See a faculty advisor for approved courses.

-Online students complete the following three Applied Research courses: NTR 693 (4) Data Analysis and Interpretation, NTR 695 (4) Applied Research and NTR 696 (2) Research Communications (in place of NTR 694, 697 and 698).
+Online students complete the following three Applied Research courses: NTR 693 (4) Data Analysis and Interpretation, NTR 695 (4) Applied Research and NTR 696 (2) Research Communications (in place of NTR 697 and 698).

 Starting the Program - Prerequisite Degree and Courses: Applicants must have a bachelor's degree in a life science (e.g., biology, nutrition or dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
-In addition, all prospective students must have completed all the prerequisite courses prior to acceptance into this program.
-Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: physiology (or anatomy and physiology), biochemistry, and 200-level basic nutrition.
+In addition, all prospective students must have completed all the prerequisite courses, with a "C" or better, prior to acceptance into this program.
+Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: biology, physiology (or anatomy and physiology), biochemistry, and 200-level basic nutrition.
 Recommended is a basic course in research principles.
 Prerequisite courses may be taken at Benedictine University.
-Applicants should have a minimum 3.0/4.0 cumulative GPA and minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative areas, and analytical.
-Entry into the Dietetic Internship Concentration is by separate application (in addition to the M.S. in Nutrition and Wellness program application) and matching.
-Applicants must have a minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative, and analytical.
-In addition, applicants should have a Didactic Program in Dietetics (DPD) Verification Statement, and minimum of 3.2/4.0 DPD GPA and minimum of 3.0/4.0 cumulative GPA.
-Benedictine University students applying for pre-match should have a cumulative GPA of at least 3.2 and DPD GPA of 3.4 or greater.
+Applicants should have a minimum 3.000/4.000 cumulative GPA and minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative and analytical.
+Entry into the Dietetic Internship concentration is by separate application (in addition to the M.S. in Nutrition and Wellness program application) and matching.
+Applicants must have a minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative and analytical.
+In addition, applicants should have a Didactic Program in Dietetics (DPD) Verification Statement, and minimum of 3.200/4.000 DPD GPA and minimum of 3.000/4.000 cumulative GPA.
+Benedictine University students applying for pre-match should have a cumulative GPA of at least 3.200 and DPD GPA of 3.400 or greater.
 Refer to the M.S. in Nutrition and Wellness Guide for more information.
 Concentrations Dietetic Internship (26):

-NTR 615 MNT Advanced Concepts and Outcome Measurement (4)
+NTR 515 MNT Advanced Concepts and Outcome Measurement (4)

-NTR 622 Case Studies in Dietetics (2)
+NTR 523 Case Studies in Dietetics Seminar (2)

-NTR 624 Career Portfolio (2)
+NTR 524 Portfolio and Professional Issues (2)

-NTR 632 Counseling for Disordered Eating (2)
+NTR 532 Counseling for Disordered Eating in Sports (2)

-NTR 668 DI Clinical Review (1)
+NTR 568 DI Clinical Review (1)

-NTR 670 DI Orientation (1)
+NTR 570 DI Orientation (1)

-NTR 671 DI Foodservice (2)
+NTR 571 DI Foodservice (2)

-NTR 672 DI Maternal and Child Nutrition (1)
+NTR 572 DI Maternal and Child Nutrition (1)

-NTR 673 DI ENP (1)
+NTR 573 DI ENP (1)

-NTR 674 DI Community (1)
+NTR 574 DI Community (1)

-NTR 675 DI Clinical (3)
+NTR 575 DI Clinical (3)

-NTR 676 DI LTC/Sub Acute (2)
+NTR 576 DI Clinical (LTC/Sub Acute) (2)

-NTR 677 DI Nutrition Clinic Management (2)
+NTR 577 Nutrition Clinic Management (2)

-NTR 678 DI Skills and Practice Competence (2)
+NTR 578 DI Skill and Practice Competence (2)

 Health Education (26):